clmun/Shadow/README.md

 5. The SVG file will be generated at the specified output path: `/config/www/shadow.svg`.
 6. Access the SVG file via Home Assistant's web server at `http://<your-home-assistant-url>/local/shadow.svg`.
 7. You can then use this SVG in your Lovelace dashboard or other places within Home Assistant.
 8. Somehow the picture is not updating in the picture card.
-A solution is to add it as a camera entity using the local file camera integration:
+A solution is to add it as a camera entity using the **local file** integration:
 ```yaml
 camera:
   - platform: local_file